hiddenSm/image-project/README.md

 <details>
 <summary><strong>Key Features</strong></summary>

-- **Image Upload**: Users can upload images that are stored securely with unique identifiers (UUIDs).
+- **Image Upload**: administrators can upload images that are stored with unique identifiers (UUIDs).
-- **Dynamic Loading**: Images are served through a dedicated view that handles various URL formats and logging.
+- **Dynamic Loading**: Images are served through a dedicated view that handles various URL formats.
 - **User Logging**: Each image access logs user details (such as IP address and user agent) to track interactions with email content.
 - **Throttling**: The application implements request throttling to prevent abuse and manage server load effectively.
 - **Caching**: Cached image data enhances performance by reducing database queries and speeding up retrieval.